-Event Categoryname

-This value contains the Category value as string if it can be resolved.
+Event Categoryname This value contains the Category value as string if it can be resolved.
 Otherwise it contains the category number.
 This filter condition should only be used with event log information units.
 If used with others, a mapped value is to be used which might not properly reflect the actual value.

-Event Recordnumber
+This filter is of type string.

-This value contains the internal event record number.
+Event Recordnumber This value contains the internal event record number.
 Please note that if the event log has been truncated before, it may not start with 0 or 1 but a higher number.
 This filter condition should only be used with event log information units.
 If used with others, a mapped value is to be used which might not properly reflect the actual value.
+This filter is of type number.